 - Foot injuries

 - Conditions of the feet that can injure foot tissue, such as osteoarthritis

 - Conditions present at birth, such as excess laxity of joint capsules and ligaments, such as Ehlers-Danlos syndrome

 Your child should see a foot specialist if they're experiencing pain and/or their pediatrician recommends further testing.

 The key symptom that your child's flat feet may be causing an issue, is pain.
 Your doctor will consider how intense the pain is, when the pain occurs, such as during certain activities such as walking, running or stretching.
 The types of pain your child may be experiencing are:

 You will usually be asked to bring the shoes your child wears most often in order to examine the wear patterns.
 This can help to determine where the foot pain is occurring.
 During your child's evaluation appointment, the doctor will also observe how your child walks, runs, stands and tip toes.
 Depending on the level of pain your child is experiencing, the doctor may also order imaging tests to view the inner workings of your child's feet.
 These tests may include:

 - CT scan

 Most cases of flat feet don't require surgery.
-To relieve the pain, your child's doctor may recommend:
+If your child has pain as a result of flat feet, your child's doctor may recommend the following:

 - Orthotic devices such as arch supports.
 Depending on your child's needs, these may be available over the counter, or your child may require custom fitted devices.